lezhin/android-code-styles/README.md

 Checkstyle
 ----------

-* Use checkstyle configuration file located at `configs/checkstyle` folder.
+* Use checkstyle configuration file located at `checkstyle` folder.

 License
 -------